jblanked/EasySCADE/README.md

 ### Step 3: Add SQLITE3 as a Library

+Download the `lib` folder from [https://github.com/jblanked/EasySCADE/tree/main/lib/android](https://github.com/jblanked/EasySCADE/tree/main/lib/android) and place it directly in your project directory.

-Open your SCADE project's `build.yaml` file and add SQLite3 as a linked library in the `android` section:
+Then, open your SCADE project's `build.yaml` file and add SQLite3 as a linked library in the `android` section:

 ```swift
 android: